How can patent owners best enforce their rights in your jurisdiction?

 Are validity and infringement dealt with together in proceedings?

 Although Germany is correctly considered as a country with a bifurcated system, this is only part of the story.
-The courts hearing infringement cases seriously consider arguments concerning validity – if there are convincing and relevant doubts
+The courts that hear infringement cases seriously consider arguments concerning validity: if there are convincing and relevant doubts in that regard, they will stay the infringement case.
+Typically, one-fifth of infringement cases are stayed owing to such doubts.

 Who may represent parties engaged in a dispute?